 - Eliza Miller, MD – Assistant Professor of Neurology

-- Olajide Williams, MD – Associate Professor of Neurology
+- Olajide Williams, MD – Professor of Neurology, Chief of Staff, Department of Neurology

 - Jose Gutierrez-Contreras, MD, MPH – Florence Irving Assistant Professor of Neurology

 - Imama A. Naqvi, MD – Assistant Professor of Neurology at CUMC

 - Dritan Agaliu PhD – Assistant Professor of Pathology and Cell Biology (in Neurology and Pharmacology)

 - Carol M. Troy, MD, PhD – Professor of Pathology and Cell Biology and Neurology (in the Taub Institute for Research on Alzheimer's Disease and the Aging Brain) at CUMC